-The portfolio holdings mapped to the SDGs as per March 31st of 2022 Source: Berenberg
+The portfolio holdings mapped to the SDGs as per March 31st of 2023 Source: Berenberg

 Finally, as an additional view on the fund holding's contribution to the SDGs, we compare the so-called "SDG Net Alignment Scores" of the fund with its regular benchmark as well as a sustainability index.
-We use SDG Net Alignment Scoring data from an external data provider MSCI ESG and combine this with our own Net Impact Score data.
-For constituents not covered by our internal analysis, we only use data from the external provider.
+We use SDG Net Alignment Scoring data from an external data provider MSCI ESG and combine this with our own Net Impact Score data for both, the fund as well as the benchmarks.
+For constituents within the benchmarks that are not covered by our internal analysis, we only use data from the external provider.
+All constituents within our fund, on the other hand, are part of our internal analysis and are hence analysed with both methodologies.

 The graph shows the fund's relative positive SDG net alignment compared to that of the respective benchmark.
-It is important to note that the two methodologies, namely our own as well as the external data providers', are not identical.
-However, both are based on a similar approach of considering positive and negative contributions and scoring those respectively.
-We believe this to be a further valuable indication of the fund's performance when it comes to the SDGs:
+It is important to note that the two methodologies, namely our own as well as the external data providers', are not identical and we do not have full visibility on the full set of raw data of our external data provider.
+However, both approaches are based on a similar approach of considering positive and negative contributions and scoring those respectively.
+We hence believe this to be a further valuable indication of the fund's performance when it comes to the SDGs.

 MSCI Net Alignment of SDG Scores compared to benchmark and sustainability index Source: MSCI ESG, own calculations and presentation.
-Certain information © 2021 MSCI ESG Research LLc.
+Certain information © 2023 MSCI ESG Research LLc.
 Reproduced by permission.
-Portfolio as of 31 March 2022.
-MSCI Data as of 30 June 2022.
+Portfolio as of 31 March 2023.
+MSCI Data as of 30 June 2023.

-Q1 2021
+Q1 2022

 MSCI Net Alignment of SDG Scores compared to benchmark and sustainability index Source: MSCI ESG, own calculations and presentation.
-Certain information © 2021 MSCI ESG Research LLc.
+Certain information © 2022 MSCI ESG Research LLc.
 Reproduced by permission.
-Portfolio as of 31 March 2021.
-MSCI Data as of 30 June 2021.
+Portfolio as of 31 March 2022.
+MSCI Data as of 30 June 2022.